 We had a very upsetting end to the week.
-Henry developed sepsis and started fighting the ventilator, he had to be given oxygen manually as his oxygen saturations were not picking up.
+Henry developed sepsis and started fighting the ventilator, he had to be given oxygen manually as his oxygen saturation in his blood was not picking up.
 He had to be put back on HFO ventilation for a while and got very agitated and distressed.
 This was all very reminiscent of losing Archie with the doctor and nurses gathered around the incubator working on Henry.
 We both got very upset and had to step out to calm down.
-The on-call consultant prescribed Pancuronium which is a strong muscle relaxant that basically paralysed Henry, this wasn’t very nice to see but after this the ventilator was able to take over his breathing without him fighting it and he was finally stable.
+The on-call consultant prescribed Pancuronium, which is a strong muscle relaxant, that basically paralysed Henry, this wasn’t very nice to see but after this the ventilator was able to take over his breathing without him fighting it and he was finally stable.

 Week 5 (27 weeks gestation)

-Henry started the week still needing the heavy sedation for a few days as when it wore off he became very agitated and was sick.
+Henry started the week still requiring heavy sedation for a few days as every time it wore off he became very agitated and was sick.
 He ended up nil-by-mouth too and on very strong antibiotics to treat the sepsis.

 Week 6 (28 weeks gestation)